City Gallery Wellington, Civic Square, central Wellington

 With its reputation for good food I was expecting something better from Nikau.
 It’s not bad, but there isn’t anything special enough about the muesli to entice me back again.
 The cheese scone is an entirely different matter though.

-Except I have to, um, add a postscript from Nov 2020 to say that the scone was not so good.
+Except I have to, um, add a postscript from late 2020 to say that the scone was not so good.
 Not bad, but no better than other good Wellington cheese scones.
 I feel let down.

 Menus, ingredients and opening hours may change.
 Check with eatery before you visit.